lewagon/dotfiles/04-Front-End/06-Events-And-AJAX/01-Click-me/README.md

 Open [`localhost:8080`](http://localhost:8080) in your browser.

 You should see a big green button saying `Click me!`.

-The goal of this challenge is to:
+The goal of this challenge is to display an [`alert`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) saying `Thank you!` when you click on it.

-- select the big green button
-- listen to the `click` event on the button
-- display `Thank you!` in an [`alert`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) any time the button is clicked!
+Open the `lib/index.js` and follow the pseudo-code!